confyio/confy-node/README.md

 ##### Remove a member (DELETE /orgs/:org/teams/:team/member)

 Remove users from the given team.
-The __user__ in the request needs to be a string.
+The __user__ in the request needs to be a string and be the username of a valid user.
 Cannot delete the default member in a team.
+The Authenticated user should be the owner of the organization.

 The following arguments are required: